Unity-Technologies/Graphics/com.unity.render-pipelines.universal/Documentation~/writing-custom-shaders-urp.md

 # Writing custom shaders

-This section contains guidelines that help you to get started with writing shaders for URP.
+This section contains guidelines that help you to get started with writing shaders for Universal Render Pipeline (URP).

 The section contains the following topics: